netharap2005-dotcom/SentinelGate-API-Security-Scanner/README.md

 SentinelGate is a web-based API security scanning platform developed to help small and medium-sized businesses identify vulnerabilities in APIs using automated security analysis.

-The platform performs vulnerability scanning, attack simulation, CVSS-based risk scoring, and machine learning-based severity prediction using the OWASP API Security Top 10 framework.
+The platform performs extensive vulnerability scanning, attack simulation, CVSS-based risk scoring, and machine learning-based severity prediction using the OWASP API Security Top 10 framework.

 ---